noatpad/typora-theme-ursine/README.md

 gulp
 ```

-The compiled CSS files will be located in `/css` once complete.
+The compiled CSS files will be located in the `/dist` directory once complete.

+Three is also a `dev` script that will watch the files and assets & update your themes in your themes folder directly as you save your changes.
+Simply run `gulp dev` to do so (and remember to reselect the theme in Typora afterwards to see the changes).

 ### Related